Netgate/frr/doc/user/bgp.rst

 .. code-block:: frr

-   ip community-list standard INTERNET deny 1:1 ip community-list standard INTERNET permit internet
+   bgp community-list standard INTERNET deny 1:1 bgp community-list standard INTERNET permit internet

 The following configuration is an example of communities value deletion.
 With